 When a service from a non-network provider is covered, the non-network provider is paid a fee for each covered service that is provided.
 This payment may be less than the charges billed by the non-network provider.
-If this happens, you are responsible for paying the difference.
+If this happens, you are responsible for paying the difference, in addition to any applicable copayment, coinsurance, or deductible amounts.